McGlaiver/Calcutris/README.md

 If a player does 5 right equations in a row the following score reward is doubled.

-The Game preview is available at following link:
+The Game application is available at following link: